DarkKnight054/All-Cheat-Sheets/Introduction to Hyperledger Self-Sovereign Identity Blockchain Solutions.md

 Indy, Aries, AnonCreds and Ursa are specifications, tools, and libraries that allow for the development of independent digital identities rooted on blockchains or other distributed ledgers.

+---

+## Chapter 2: Adding a layer of trust to the internet

 ### Verifiable Credentials:

 process of vc model: